zaxor0/zwerchhau/README.md

 It is a ritual well practiced by adventurers.

+## Initiave and Turn Order
+1. Players delcare actions and intentions.
+2. DM decribes NPC actions and intentions, where necessary.
+3. Each side rolls 1d6, highest goes first, roll again in a tie.
+4. Resolve actions for the winning side.
+5. The losing side gets actions per individual not involved in an opposed check or in defensive fighting.

+Those casting spells are considered performing "dodge" with a "disengage" posture unless otherwise declared.

 ## Melee Combat Loop
 Melee combat is exhausting, each round requires that the sides engaged lose 2 Constitution.